Garie Beach to Era Beach Coastal Walk

 Note that when you return to South Era Beach, you can also do this via the rocky area between the two beaches at low tide.

-There is a bit of rock scrambling involved, but overall it’s shorter and quicker than returning via the hill.
+A bit of rock scrambling is required, but overall, it’s shorter and quicker than returning via the hill.

 Continue Hiking?

-Once you’ve made it to South Era Beach, you can choose to keep hiking southbound as far as you wish.
+Once you’ve reached South Era Beach, you can keep hiking southbound as far as you wish.
 As this is part of the Coast Track, the trail continues all the way to Otford at the southern end of Royal National Park.

 If you don’t want to go that far, perhaps consider going to the next beach, which is Burning Palms Beach.
 It’s another beautiful strip of sand that is nice for a quick swim, depending on the conditions.